-On February 2nd, fans will gather to celebrate America’s biggest professional sporting event: The Super Bowl.
-When the NFL’s 100th season ends, households everywhere will host viewing parties for Super Bowl 54.
-Most viewers are true football enthusiasts, some prefer the half time show and others are most excited about catching funny commercials during the game.
+On February 13th, fans will gather to celebrate America’s biggest professional sporting event: The Super Bowl.
+When the 2021 season ends, households everywhere will host viewing parties for Super Bowl 56.
+Most viewers are true football enthusiasts, some prefer the half-time show and others are most excited about catching funny commercials during the game.
 However, there’s one thing we can all agree is the priority when it comes to a Super Bowl party: The snacks!
 At Chestnut Hill Farms, we have rounded up our favorite Super Bowl party recipes—with a pineapple twist, of course!

 Kick Off the Afternoon with Immune-Boosting Bites